madnight/awesome-category-theory/README.md

 * [Lecture Videos and Readings](https://ocw.mit.edu/courses/18-s097-applied-category-theory-january-iap-2019/pages/lecture-videos-and-readings/) - B. Fong and D. Spivak: elementary lectures on applied category theory
 * [OPLSS 2016 - Category Theory Background](https://www.youtube.com/playlist?list=PLiHLLF-foEexKDi7tmiO5tP8Uxt0ueK-L) - Ed Morehouse: four basic level lectures to accompany his 2016 notes listed above
 * [Category Theory Foundations, Oregon Programming Languages Summer School 2012](https://www.youtube.com/watch?v=ZKmodCApZwk) - Material will be presented at a tutorial level that will help graduate students and researchers understand the critical issues and open problems confronting the field.
 By Steve Awodey (2012)
+* [Category Theory Lecture 1 (NGA CoE-MaSS) - 2022](https://www.zurab.online/2022/08/category-theory-course-2022.html) - This is a video-based course aimed at post-graduate students and as well academics interested to learn about category theory, with live participation of the audience shaping the content of the course.
+(2022)

 ## Wiki
 * [ncatlab](https://ncatlab.org) - A wiki with content varying from pure category theory, to categorical perspectives on other areas of maths, to random unrelated bits of maths